 Pregnancy and contraception

 This drug may harm a baby developing in the womb.
-Let your doctor or nurse know before you start treatment if there is any possibility that you may be pregnant.
+Let your healthcare team know before you start treatment if there is any possibility that you may be pregnant.
 It is important not to become pregnant while you are having treatment and for a few months afterwards.
 Goserelin is not a contraceptive and, even if your periods have stopped, you could become pregnant while you are having treatment.

-It is important to use reliable contraception, such as the condom or cap (diaphragm), throughout the treatment.
+It is important to use reliable contraception, such as a condom or cap (diaphragm), throughout the treatment.
 Don't take the pill (oral contraceptive).
-Discuss this with your doctor or specialist nurse.
-Talk to your doctor or nurse about effective contraception before starting treatment.
+Discuss this with your healthcare team.
+Talk to your healthcare team about effective contraception before starting treatment.